Camp Lake Hubert and Camp Lincoln offer traditional sleepaway camp experiences in Minnesota’ss lake country

 Campers stay in touch with family by participating in biweekly Camper Writes.
 Families can send emails to camp, which are printed and distributed to campers.
 Once a week, the staff plan Special Days, featuring multiple planned activities, such as dances for older campers at both camps and Color Wars competitions.

 Both camps celebrate birthdays as well as the Fourth of July, including spectacular fireworks shot off from shore.
 A sibling lunch is offered for siblings attending the camps.
-They get a chance to hang out together, play games with staff and share
+They get a chance to hang out together, play games with staff and share a picnic lunch.

 Both camps will offer some new improvements for the coming summer season, including a new rec center and weight room for Camp Lincoln and an expanded Senior Dining Hall and updated kitchen at Camp Lake Hubert.